austral-electronics/ThunderballH7/README.md

 cd ../../../../../..
 ```
 ### 4.4.
 Compile the application <a name="compile"></a>
+8. make or make FLASH=Y to compile project and deploy project in the target
 ### 4.5.
 Debug the template using the ST-LINK/V2 <a name="debug"></a>
 ### 4.6.
 Run the template using the USB Bootloader <a name="bootload"></a>
 ### 4.7.
 How to test a product with this autotest <a name="autotest"></a>